Top 8 Reasons Why You’re Broke

 2. Not Saving Enough

-During the year, the cost of living has gone up by 2.5 percent.
-This means, the $100 you kept at home is only worth $97.50 now.
+During the year, the cost of living has gone up by 2.5 per cent.
+This means the $100 you kept at home is only worth $97.50 now.
 However, the money you kept at the bank and fetched you $104.50 is higher than the inflation.
-Meaning, you still have gained $2 by saving the money at the bank.
+Meaning you still have gained $2 by saving the money at the bank.

 Use these two formulas to save your money.
-As a matter of fact, most Americans don’t have enough money for their retirement, or at the time when they’re no longer earning.
+As a matter of fact, most Americans don’t have enough money for their retirement or at the time when they’re no longer earning.
 Surely, you don’t wish to be in such a situation.
 Therefore, start saving some money right now.

 3. Unpaid Student Loan